inpercima/swaaplate/README.md

 ### `packageJsonConfig/name`

-The name (foldername) of the project in the workspace.
-See `generalConfig/outputDir` to combinate.
+The name and foldername of the project in the workspace.
+See `Getting Started run section`.

 * default: `helloWorld`
 * type: `string`